Wall Street drifts, heading for worst week since December

 NEW YORK (AP) — Wall Street is drifting on Friday as stocks head toward the close of their worst week since December.

-The S&P 500 was virtually unchanged after flipping between small gains and losses through the morning.
-It’s on pace for a 1.3% loss for the week.
-The Dow Jones Industrial Average was up 75 points, or 0.2%, at 33,775, as of 11:15 a.m.
-Eastern time, while the Nasdaq composite was 0.6% lower.
+The S&P 500 was virtually unchanged in afternoon trading after flipping between small gains and losses.
+It’s on pace for a 1.4% loss for the week.
+The Dow Jones Industrial Average was up 102 points, or 0.3%, at 33,805, as of 1:10 p.m.
+Eastern time, while the Nasdaq composite was 0.9% lower.

 Stocks have been struggling since rallying at the start of the year on hopes that the economy could avoid a severe recession and that cooling inflation could get the Federal Reserve to take it easier on interest rates.
 Since late last week, worries have risen that a still-strong jobs market could up the pressure on inflation and keep the Fed on track to leave rates at the higher-for-longer level that it’s been talking about.